Entity Selection via Collections#

 The three standard filters are:

 • FilterByAttribute - entity selection based on their properties/attributes.
-The search string follows the same syntax as the Browser search in the GUI (see Find and Search for Entities for more information).
+The search string follows the same syntax as the Browser search in the GUI (see Find and Search for Entities and the examples below as well for more information ).

 • FilterByCollection - entity selection by reference (e.g. elements by properties, nodes by elements etc.).